 Can we go into the old houses and buildings on the battlefield?

 Most of the battlefield farms are private quarters for park employees and their families and are not open to the public.
 The Leister House (Meade’s Headquarters), the Brian (Bryan) House are all park exhibits, some with historically furnished interiors that visitors can view through the windows of each house.

 How can I find out about the annual reenactment, museums, hotels and restaurants in Gettysburg?

-Call the Gettysburg Convention and Visitors Bureau at (717) 334-6274 for further information.
+Visit the Destination Gettysburg website for more details.
 The annual reenactment is held on private land in Adams County and not within Gettysburg National Military Park.

 What is the “Gettysburg Cyclorama”?

 The Gettysburg Cyclorama is a 360-degree oil on canvas painting 377 feet long by 42 feet high that depicts the full fury of “Pickett’s Charge”.
-This unique painting, first shown in Boston in 1884 before coming to Gettysburg in 1913, is now featured in its own specially designed hall in the Museum and Visitor Center.
-Viewing the cyclorama program is included in the entry fee to the museum galleries and film.
+This unique painting, first shown in Boston in 1884 before coming to Gettysburg in 1913, is now featured in its own specially designed space in the Museum and Visitor Center.
+Full details on our Cyclorama Painting page.

 How can I find out about my ancestor who was a soldier and may have been at Gettysburg?